mbasso/mandrake/README.md

 # Mandrake
+> ### Facility, Prosperity and Maintainability.

-Mandrake is a functional programming library that bring something else magic in elixir.
-Facility, prosperity and maintainability are Mandrake characteristics.
-Mandrake contains mathematical, logical, relational and functional API that helps developers in their daily work.
+> A functional programming library that bring something else magic in elixir.

 ### What is a Mandrake?

 - Element: Fire